 This encompasses all full-time and part-time Master's courses (MSt, MSc, BCL/MJur, MBA, MFE, MPhil, BPhil, MSc by Research, MTh, MPP) and all DPhil programmes.
-A list of all the graduate courses offered by the University of Oxford can be found on the Graduate Course Guide.
+A list of all the graduate courses offered by the University of Oxford can be found on the Courses page.

 Postgraduate Certificate or Diploma courses are not eligible for this scholarship.

 |Subject||All subjects can be funded by a Clarendon Scholarship.
 There is no quota by subject or preference for any particular course type.|

 Candidates applying to start a new graduate course at Oxford are eligible.
 This includes students who are currently studying for a Master's degree at Oxford but who will be re-applying for a DPhil (you would be eligible for funding for the DPhil).

 Candidates who already have a place but who deferred entry from a previous year are not eligible to apply (as you can apply for Clarendon in the year that you applied for your place and then, if you are successful, you can apply to defer your funding if you need to defer your place).

 Students who will continue to study for the same degree at Oxford in the next year are not eligible for this scholarship.